Bishara10/Flappy-Bird-AI/README.md

-# Flappy-bird-python
+# Flappy-Bird-AI
-A basic Flappy Bird game made in Python
+A recreation of Flappy Bird using Pygame and integrating an AI (DRL) agent to play the game.

 Assets acquired from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him Flappy Bird recreation credits: https://github.com/LeonMarqs/Flappy-bird-python